understanding & engineerinG

 human T cell immunity

-Our goal is to understand and engineer human T cell immunity to treat infectious diseases and cancer.
+Our goal is to understand and engineer human T cell immunity to treat infectious diseases, cancer and autoimmunity.

-T cells recognize parts of infected cells or tumor cells.
+T cells recognize parts of infected cells, tumor cells or sometimes even healthy cells.
 To do so, they are equipped with receptors.
 Every human being has about 100 million different T cell receptors!
-T cells are like a population inhabiting the human organism and their receptor is their unique finger print.
-They usually protect you, sometimes they can cause problems and they continuously change.
+T cells are like a population inhabiting the human organism and their receptor is their unique fingerprint.
+T cells usually protect you, but sometimes they can cause problems.
+And they continuously change.

 We aim to understand how T cell populations evolve based on their T cell receptor – and then to use this knowledge therapeutically.
 For this, we re-program T cells by replacing their T cell receptor through means of genetic engineering.